herimor/voxtream/README.md

 ## Training

-- Build the Docker container:
+- Build the Docker container.
+If you have another version of Docker compose installed use `docker compose -f ...` instead.
 ```bash
 docker-compose -f .devcontainer/docker-compose.yaml build voxtream
 ```